Turn On Fest at Hope Mill Theatre, Manchester and online, 17–28 March 2021 - Book now

-A new LGBTQ+ theatre festival will run for three weeks this January at Manchester’s Hope Mill Theatre.
-Turn On Fest is the result of an exciting collaboration between Hope Mill, Superbia, the masterminds behind cultural programming at Manchester Pride, and theatre company Mother’s Ruin.
+Following the success of the first-ever Turn On Fest in 2020, an online edition of the festival will return for 2021.
+The LGBTQ+ theatre festival will run for two weeks this March at Manchester’s Hope Mill Theatre.
+Turn On Fest is the result of an exciting collaboration between Hope Mill and Superbia, the masterminds behind cultural programming at Manchester Pride.

-Featuring four exciting new commissions, Turn On Fest promises to be a fabulous showcase of LGBTQ+ arts and culture.
-With a full programme of theatre, spoken word, music, vogue, scratch nights and much more, the festival is sure to get 2020 off to a vibrant start.
-Hope Mill is already recognised as a thriving space for LGBTQ+ work and Turn On Fest is the first arts festival to be hosted by the venue.
+The 2021 edition of Turn On Fest will run completely online and promises to be a fabulous showcase of LGBTQ+ arts and culture.
+With a full programme of performance, conversations, drag, screenings and lively discussion, the festival looks set to shine this spring.
+Hope Mill is already recognised as a thriving space for LGBTQ+ work – it seems fitting that Turn On Fest is hosted by the venue.

 Do check out the full programme listings.
 We think that Turn On Fest makes another impressive and much-needed addition to the LGBTQ+ cultural calendar.